carlosgamezvillegas/homebridge-dune-hd/README.md

 Note: Controls won't update if the plugin does not receive a confirmation message from the device

 ## Known Issues
+Sometimes the Dune HD device will send back the wrong current status (the device will appear On in Homekit).
+To solvde this issue do the following using the remote control:
+- Play any movie for at least 5 seconds
+- Stop playback
+- Go back to the main screen
+- Turn off the device

 ## Special thanks
 To Fernando for his patience and support.